-Amida Buddha is all I transmit to others.
+Amida Buddha is my strength.
+Amida Buddha is my refuge.
+Amida Buddha is my salvation.
+Amida Buddha is all I transmit to others. |

 At first sight this seems quite plausible, but on further reflection it really misses the point.
 Unless I start a separate school, the truth that the common man may be born into the Buddha’s land of compensation will be obscured, and it will be hard to realize the deep meaning of Amida’s Primal Vow.
 I, therefore, in accordance with the interpretation given by Zendo (Shan-tao), unhesitatingly proclaim the doctrine of the land of real compensation.
 This is by no means a question of personal ambition.”[1]